 Become a Communities in Bloom Supporter!
 Open to ALL CITIZENS interested in promoting and beautifying our community.
 All donations over $20 will receive an income tax deduction receipt.
 Click here for a sponsorship form.

 Time, Talent or Money, we all have something to Give!

-Due to the Remembrance Day statutory holiday on November 11th, waste that normally would be collected on Friday, will be picked up on Thursday, November 10th.
+Due to the Good Friday statutory holiday on April 14th, waste that normally would be collected on Friday, will be picked up on Thursday, April 13th.